EPILEPSY

 Atonic Seizure Symptoms

-• Loss of muscle control
+• Sudden loss of muscle tone

 Myoclonic Seizure Symptoms

-• Person remains conscious
+• Awareness remains intact

 Focal Aware Seizures (Simple Partial Seizures)